 How to Check Your Theme for Potentially Malicious Code

-Sucuri scans your site for malware, spam, blacklisting and other security issues like. htaccess redirects and hidden eval code.
+Sucuri scans your site for malware, spam, blacklisting, and other security issues. htaccess redirects and hidden eval code.

 Like the plugins mentioned above, just install and activate the plugin.
 Sucuri Free will appear in the admin sidebar with various options for checking your site’s security.